HomeofNever/Principle-of-Software/answers/problem1.md

 ## Problem 4

-The @modified is none in all methods, so the method should not change the fields.
+The @modified is none in all these methods, so the method should not change the object fields.

 ## Problem 5

-Since there is no mutator in the class, the only way rep invariant can be violated is when the object is created, which is done by the constructores.
+Since there is no mutator in the class, the only way rep invariant can be violated is when the object is created, which is done by the constructors.